-266. 86 The Head Typist or the Head Comparing Clerk where there is no post of Head typist] shall notify the number of folios and Court-fee stamps required for the copy in the case of each application on the same day, or, at the latest, on the day following, unless they have already been filed by means of an entry in the prescribed Register [Form No. (R) 32].
-This Register shall be kept at a convenient or the Head Comparing place prescribed by the Sessions Judge for public inspection during such hours as the Judge-in-charge may direct.
+266. 90[The Head Typist or the Head Comparing Clerk where there is no post of Head typist] shall notify the number of folios and Court-fee stamps required for the copy in the case of each application on the same day, or, at the latest, on the day following, unless they have already been filed by means of an entry in the prescribed Register [Form No. (R) 32].
+This Register shall be kept at a convenient or the Head Comparing Clerk where there is no post of Head Typist stamps place prescribed by the Sessions Judge for public inspection during such hours as the Judge-in-charge may direct.
 When the folios or stamps are deficient, the deficit shall be notified in the same manner.
 Rejected applications shall also be shown in this Register.

-Notifying folios and stamps
+Notifying folios and